LiaOb21/colora/README.md

    - Remove the PREFIX line and the option -p $PREFIX from the bwa command, it is not necessary and creates problems in the reading of files
   - add -M flag in bwa mem command - step 1.A and 1.B
   - pipeline split in several rules

+- Decontamination with FCS-GX using conda is impossible at the moment.
+The conda recipe is incomplete and it only allows to produce the report with the contaminants but it doesn't allow to remove the contaminants, i.e. there is not a `clean genome` option in `run_gx.py`, like in the docker/singularity version `fcs.py`.
+Opened an issue on github: https://github.com/ncbi/fcs/issues/74.
+The only way to implement this decontamination step is getting the authors to update the bioconda recipe or explain better how to use it.
+It's usage is substantially different from what explained in the wiki, and any attempt to understand the code is vane because it's like a box into a box into a box.